-Nursing Cover Letter Example and Writing Guide (+ No Experience Letter) [+ Free Template]
+Nursing Cover Letter Example and Writing Guide [+ Template]

+Writing a nursing cover letter?
 A registered nurse (or “RN” for short) is a medical professional who assists physicians in providing treatment to patients suffering from various medical conditions.
-A registered nurse is a medical professional who has graduated from a nursing program and met the country, state, province, or similar government-authorized licensure requirements to obtain a nursing license.
+A registered nurse is a medical professional who has graduated from a nursing program.
+And has met the country, state, province, or similar government-authorized licensure requirements to obtain a nursing license.

 Nurses go by multiple job titles depending on their work in the nursing field.
 This includes travel nurse, school nurse, registered nurse, and nurse practitioner (or acute care nurse practitioner).
-All of these jobs qualify for writing a nurse cover letter that speaks to the industry, the candidate’s passions, and should be authored in a way that shows the correct competencies for the job.
+All of these jobs qualify for writing a nurse cover letter that speaks to the industry.
+And the candidate’s passions.
+And should be authored in a way that shows the correct competencies for the job.

-According to Eileen Williamson (MSN, RN) at Nurse.com, a great nurse is defined as someone who can “practice kindness, emotional stability, empathy, caring, trustworthiness, compassion, and being able to connect on a personal level.”
-Also, Eileen goes on to say that “strong communication skills using critical-thinking skills effectively, having attention to detail, and being able to adapt to changing scenarios or situations on the fly” are key competencies and characteristics of a great nurse.
+According to Eileen Williamson (MSN, RN) at Nurse.com.
+A great nurse is defined as someone who can “practice kindness, emotional stability, empathy, and caring.
+And trustworthiness and compassion.
+And being able to connect on a personal level.”
+Eileen goes on to say that “strong communication skills.
+Using critical-thinking skills effectively.
+Having an attention to detail.
+And being able to adapt to changing scenarios or situations on the fly” are key competencies and characteristics of a great nurse.

 Traditional nursing skills include organizational skills, empathy, patient care skills, patience, and communication.
 But Portia Wofford at Nurse.org goes on to add that valuable soft skills for a nurse can include “time management and networking skills.”
 Portia goes on to explain that “The healthcare industry is all about collaboration and an interdisciplinary approach.
-Developing the aptitude of networking and being able to work in groups and contribute seamlessly is excellent for career advancement and improves the level of care for patients.”
+Developing the aptitude for networking.
+And being able to work in groups and contribute seamlessly is excellent for career advancement and improves the level of care for patients.”
 Additionally, a study conducted by the Adler Group and LinkedIn shows 85% of jobs were secured through networking.

 Writing a Nursing Cover Letter

-When authoring a nursing cover letter, it’s important to consider the medical facility values, hospital values, or clear objectives set through the job description or job advertisement (sometimes referred to as a “job ad”).
+It’s important to consider medical facility values and hospital values.
+Or the clear objectives set through the job description or job advertisement (sometimes referred to as a “job ad”).
 As an experienced nurse, displaying key skills and competencies in the cover letter should come from previous work experience.
 Using storytelling as a method of communication can be effective.

 Include stories that show career accomplishments, competencies, key skills, patient care, and other qualities that the nursing job description refers to.
-This helps a prospective employer better understand and evaluate a candidate's ability to provide quality care inside the healthcare facility and predict future job performance.
+This helps a prospective employer better understand and evaluate a candidate's ability to provide quality care.
+And provide that care inside the healthcare facility.
+And predict overall future job performance.

 As a job seeker, it’s important to understand the hospital or healthcare facilities’ values, morals, and patient care mission statement of the potential employer.
 This can be assistive in authoring a letter that displays a passion for similar patient care ethics and patient outcomes.

 Each job application should have a unique cover letter accompanying it.
 Never repeat or reuse a cover letter for each nursing position being applied to during a job search.
 The letter should be unique and tailored to the hospital administrator or director.
-As a job seeker, it’s vital to comprehend that there is no such thing as a “perfect cover letter,” only a “good cover letter” that speaks to the ethics of the healthcare provider, the physician’s needs, the job description, and personal passions for being a nurse.
+As a job seeker, it’s vital to comprehend that there is no such thing as a “perfect cover letter.”
+Only a “good cover letter” that speaks to the ethics of the healthcare provider.
+Or the physician’s needs, the job description, and personal passions for being a nurse.